Javiert54/m4llw4res/README.md

-It is not recommended to experiment with malware directly in your system.
+It is not recommended to experiment with malware directly on your system.
 So, in order to not damage your computer, please, use a virtual machine.

-link to virtualization software: https://www.virtualbox.org

-1. Install VirtualBox on your computer.
+1. Install VirtualBox on your computer ( download link: https://www.virtualbox.org ).

 2. Download the MediaCreationTool to create Windows 10 ISOs ( download link: https://go.microsoft.com/fwlink/?LinkId=2265055 )